LMArena: How the Web’s Biggest LLM Leaderboard Works

 - Small Elo deltas are noisy.
 Break ties with your own prompts.

-- Privacy: treat LMArena as public—don’t paste sensitive data.
+- Privacy: treat LMArena as public—don’t paste sensitive data, and review why inputs should be treated as untrusted (and effectively public).

 Failure modes & Goodhart (how to not get fooled)